w-chang/ae353-sp24/docs/README.md

 git clone https://github.com/w-chang/ae353-sp24.git
 ```

+You may need to select your credential manager.
+Select "*manager*" from the popup window and then log into github.com using your github account.

 The ae353-sp24 code repository is now cloned to your machine.
 You will find all design projects in this repository.

 ### Running Projects in Windows